Winslow Arizona, Car Insurance Writer

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Vermont has modified comparative negligence laws.
-That means if you are 50% or more at fault, you can't collect any damages from the other driver.
-If you're less than 50% at fault, you can collect damages minus the percentage that you're at fault.
-So if you're 30% at fault, you can recover 70% of what you spent on damages after the crash.
+- Vermont uses a modified comparative (51%) negligence system, meaning drivers can't collect any damages from the other parties if they were 51% or more at fault.
+If they were less than 51% at fault, drivers can collect damages minus the percentage that they were at fault.
+So if they were 30% at fault, they can recover 70% of what they spent on damages after the crash.

 - Being an “at-fault” / “tort” state helps keep Vermont’s insurance costs relatively low, compared to no-fault states.

 - Vermont requires all drivers to carry liability insurance, a type of insurance that pays for others’ expenses after you cause an accident, such as damage to others’ vehicles and their medical expenses.
 Vermont also requires drivers to carry uninsured motorist (UM) coverage.

 In addition to Vermont’s minimum coverage requirements, you may want to purchase types of coverage that will pay for your own expenses after an accident.
 For example, collision and comprehensive insurance will cover damage to your vehicle, regardless of fault.